 Flying Cars Coming Out For 2014.
 To fly or drive the PAL-V-One, the future drivers (or pilots) will need between 20 and 30 hours of flying lessons.

 On the one hand, the Dutch company PAL-V developed a flying car prototype.
 The PAL-V One, a two-seater for air and ground, marks the beginning of a new era.
-At first glance, it is not easy to recognize this machine as a flying car, since it has more appearance of a small helicopter.
+At first glance, it is not easy to recognize this machine as a flying car, since it has more of a small helicopter.
 It has only three wheels, two on the back and one in front.
 It also has a propeller and a rear that unfold in a few minutes when you are going to travel by air.

 The PAL-V One is a helicopter cabin minimized with three small wheels that support it and leans into corners like a motorcycle to counteract the lateral forces without tipping over.

 The video is amazing, check it out in action above.
 On the ground, it drives like a sports car and runs on gasoline.
-It can achieve up to 111 mph both on land and in the air where it can rise up to 4,000 feet, so you won't have to deal with the regulations for commercial air traffic.
+It can achieve up to 111 mph both on land and in the air, where it can rise to 4,000 feet, so you won't have to deal with the regulations for commercial air traffic.

 The PAL-V One can reach up to 4000 feet in height